 It is often said that no plan survives first contact with the enemy.
 Remarkably this adage is often true for that stack of paperwork known as a government contract.

-While the importance of good and effective change management is important for both government and contractor, there is a significant payoff for contractors.
-Since the work will be performed, every dollar recovered goes essentially to the bottom line and the payoff for effective change management is immense.
-After all, in the normal course of business a contractor would likely have to win and perform contracts for ten times the amount of any change dollars recovered to have the same effect on the bottom line.
+While having good and effective change management is important for both government and contractor, there is a significant payoff for contractors for having this capability.
+Since the changed work will be performed by the contractor, the costs will be incurred and the only question is whether there will be any revenue.
+When a contractor is able to recover some revenue for the change, every dollar that it recovers goes essentially to the bottom line.
+As a result, a contractor's payoff for effective change management is immense.
+After all, in the normal course of business a contractor would likely have to win and perform contracts that are about ten times the amount of any change dollars recovered to have the same effect on the bottom line.
 For contractors, therefore, settling changes represent a considerable sales opportunity.
+Knowing how to prepare, submit, and settle a Request for Equitable Adjustment (REA) proposal is the way in which those opportunities are performed.

-In the following sections, key facets of the change management and resolution process are discussed.
+In light of the above shortcomings and the importance of good change management, the following sections discuss key facets of the change management and resolution process.
 Specifically, the following sections examine the authority to make changes, the workings of the clauses, common issues, pricing guidelines, resolution requirements, subcontract considerations, accord and satisfaction, and settlement expenses.

 Perhaps the first and most important thing to realize about managing contract changes in government contracts is that federal employees have only actual authority.
 Furthermore, the only one with the authority to make changes to the contract is a contracting officer, unless they have made some kind of delegation of limited authority to someone else like a technical representative.